Open Source

 All features will be available regardless of purchase status.

-The idea is that you can download and use the software for free, but you will get a notification/pop-up asking you to consider supporting the project and purchasing it.
+The idea is that you can download and use the software for free, but you will get a startup notification/pop-up asking you to consider supporting the project and purchasing it.

 If you like the project, intend to keep using it, and have the means to support it, you can purchase it, and the pop-up will be removed.
 (A thank you will probably be added somewhere)